Ghostkeeper/LynDJ/README.md

 Development state
 -----------------
-This project is in alpha testing at the moment.
-It is in regular use by the developer in weekly socials in the local city.
-However, it is not feature-complete yet, and not considered stable yet, without some more stringent testing.
+This project is currently in beta testing.
+It needs some more rigorous testing for weird situations that don't often occur in regular use.
+All features for the initial release are completed.
+Not all major bugs are ironed out yet, however.

 Installation
 ------------